3 Iced Coffee Recipes: Caramel, Vanilla and Mocha

 - 1/2 cup milk (I use 2% but you can use skim or whole as well!)

 - Prepare in advance: Bring water and sugar to a boil in a large pot on the stove.
 Divide into 3 heat-safe bowls or measuring cups, then add flavourings according to above.
 Chill for 30 minutes to an hour in the fridge (or freezer if you're in a rush!)
 Syrups can be kept in the fridge up to 4 weeks.

-- For the Iced Drinks: Brew espresso shots using the Philips 3100.
+- For the Iced Drinks: Brew espresso shots using a coffee machine.
 Add ice to a large glass, then pour espresso shots and milk over top.
 Add in 1-2 tbsp syrup of your choice.
 Serve and enjoy!